google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 1. Wash your hands thoroughly with soap and water before beginning the process.

-2. Make sure the person whose temperature you’re measuring hasn’t had any hot or cold drinks, smoked, or engaged in vigorous physical activity for at least 15 minutes prior to the measurement.
+2. Make sure the person whose temperature you’re measuring hasn’t had cold drinks, smoked, or engaged in vigorous physical activity for at least 15 minutes before the measurement.

 3. Shake down a digital oral thermometer or clean the tip of a mercury thermometer with an alcohol swab.

-4. Place the tip of the thermometer under the person’s tongue, as far back as comfortable.
+4. Place the tip of the thermometer under the person’s person’s far back as comfortable.

 5. Instruct the person to close their lips gently around the thermometer to hold it in place.